 If you or someone you care about was injured in a Nevada car accident, our Las Vegas car accident attorneys may be able to get you compensation.

 For a free consultation to discuss your case simply fill out the form below or call us.
 (For cases in California or Colorado, please visit our pages on California car accident lawyers and Colorado car accident lawyers).

 The statute of limitations in Nevada personal injury cases can be as short as two (2) years, so be sure to contact us right away to start working on your case.

-You may also wish to review our articles, 10 Critical Steps to Take After a Nevada Car Accident and Nevada bicycle safety laws, Las Vegas drunk driving accident attorneys, and Nevada Lemon Law – 5 Things Consumers Need to Know.
+You may also wish to review our articles, 10 Critical Steps to Take After a Nevada Car Accident, Nevada bicycle safety laws, Las Vegas drunk driving accident attorneys, and Nevada Lemon Law – 5 Things Consumers Need to Know.

 - NRS 42.010.